theogroup/ogroup.net/src/_posts/2017-11-03-the-luxury-of-time.md

   A new experience economy has been steadily emerging and with it a sense of what else might come to define the luxury category.
-This newish luxury is all about rare and privileged experiences available for a price.&nbsp; At the center of many of these exclusive events or experiences is a unique benefit of leveraging time in some manner:&nbsp; saving it, making the most of it, slowing it down, even sidestepping its normal flow altogether.
+This newish luxury is all about rare and privileged experiences available for a price.
+At the center of many of these exclusive events or experiences is a unique benefit of leveraging time in some manner: saving it, making the most of it, slowing it down, even sidestepping its normal flow altogether.
 It makes sense that Time is becoming more highly valued than money as a luxury indicator, especially considering time’s finite quantity.
 Luxury brands are awakening to this shift and those that cater to making the most of their customers’ need to control their personal time are differentiating from the those that only focus on products or services.&nbsp; &nbsp;

-  I’ve collected some examples that are grouped in this article under two general catagories: the value of Slow Time (Part 1 in the series) and Faster than “Normal” Time (Part 2 in the series). &nbsp;This first looks at the how Luxury uses values associated with slowing down or aging to differentiate and the second posting will focus on examples of moving faster then or even bypassing everyday timeframes.
+  I’ve collected some examples that are grouped in this article under two general categories: the value of Slow Time (Part 1 in the series) and Faster than “Normal” Time (Part 2 in the series).
+This first looks at the how Luxury uses values associated with slowing down or aging to differentiate and the second posting will focus on examples of moving faster than or even bypassing everyday timeframes.

   &nbsp;